atwamahmoud/SearchEngine/README.md

 - **Geographic location of the user:** increasing the score of web pages related to the user&#39;s location.
 A web page(s) can be related to certain location(s) in many ways (server location, company&#39;s location, visitors&#39; location, URL extension, etc).
 It will be sufficient to consider one of these ways to score the geographic relevance of web page.
 For example, a web page having the .uk extension is more relevant to users in UK, a web page having the .cn extension is more relevant to users in China, and soon.

 - **How recent is the web page?** A web page&#39;s score increases because it was published recently.
-Itshouldbenotedthatsomewebsitesdonotmentionthewebpage&#39;screationdateintheHTML.
+It should be noted that some websites do not mention the webpage&#39;s creation date in the HTML.

 ### Trends: